CGastrell/dropuploader/README.md

 ### mapper.js
 This is the fake entry point for webpack.
 Why?
 Because heatpack asumes your little component will `export default React.createClass`.
-And so, to be able to access this component from the page, I'll importing the module and map it to some `window.ComponentClassName`.
+And so, to be able to access this component from the page, I'll import the module on this file and map it to some `window.ComponentClassName`.
 Long story short:
 ```javascript
 import leComponent from 'index.js'